-- Ensure that the policy is applied consistently outside the classroom as well as in lessons. - Provide support for identified individuals and groups. - Monitor individuals or groups to allow for early intervention and review of support provided. - Act as role models to pupils in their own actions and dealings with others. - Support other staff involved in disciplinary, attendance or reward procedures by providing clerical and administrative assistance
+- Ensure that the policy is applied consistently outside the classroom as well as in lessons. - Provide support for identified individuals and groups. - Monitor individuals or groups to allow for early intervention and review of support provided. - Act as role models to pupils in their own actions and dealings with others and communicate the school's expectations, routines, values and standards through teaching behaviour in all interactions with pupils. - Support other staff involved in disciplinary, attendance or reward procedures by providing clerical and administrative assistance.